DonAdam2/webpack-react-boilerplate/README.md

 - Autoprefixer for CSS (it supports IE >= 11)
 - Hot reloading for **JS** & **CSS** and **redux** store (in development)
 - Prettier (for code format)
-- Docker setup for development
+- Docker setup for development (basic setup for production)

 ## Prerequisites: